cdw79/hello-world/README.md

 # hello-world
-Just another repository
-My name is Champ and I am from Houston, Texas.
-I'm tired because it's earlier than I'm used to for classes.
-However, I'm excited to learn today.
+I am currently in Houston, Texas and learning about github.
+I hope to master it soon.
+Looking forward to Wednesday's class